dark-kitt/wordpress-theme-vue/README.md

 <?php get_footer(); ?>
 ```

-Ok, that was a long line of code and instruction, but now you are done!
+Ok, that was a lot of instruction, but now you are done!
 Just start the front-end system by calling `yarn dev` and create the necessary output to make our example project visible at `example.kitt`.

 ```shell
 yarn dev
 ```

 Now it is up to you.
-Be creative and start coding your own custom front-end system, which is able to fetch data from the backend system.
-Just place your scipts and styles inside of the `/src` directory.
+Be creative and start coding.
+Just place your scripts and styles inside of the `/src` directory and create your own custom front-end system.

 **Happy coding!**